 Parents collect their children at the school gates on Heol y Frenhines or on Llangewydd Road.
-During the first week of school, class teachers will walk new Year 3 children to meet their parents at the school gates.
+During the first week of school, class teachers will walk new Year 3 children to meet their parents on the school playground immediately outside the Year 3 classrooms.

-Our end of school processes are currently being reviewed in the light of the positive impact of measures implemented during the pandemic.
+Our start and end of school processes are currently being reviewed.